 Do not allow yourself to be recorded.
 Recorded statements often come back to haunt car accident victims.
 In the confusion of the interview, you may misspeak or your understanding of what happened may later change.
 You do not want a recording to be played back that contradicts what you say later.

-Leave it Up to Your Attorney
+Leave it Up to Your Car Accident Attorney

-Following a serious car accident, you will want to make two calls—one to your own insurance company, and the other to an experienced Indiana car accident attorney.
+Following a serious car accident, you will want to make two calls—one to your own insurance company, and the other to an experienced Indianapolis car accident lawyer.
 When you call Keller & Keller, we will take it from there.
 You can then refer insurance adjusters to us and not have to worry about saying the wrong thing.
 We will provide the information they need and will do our best to negotiate a fair settlement.